Mr Vam Deo (Vic) Dhar

 This scholarship was donated by Professor Julie McLeod and Dr Cherry Collins in honour of Miranda Jane Hughes.
 Miranda was born and raised in Geelong, where she attended Geelong Grammar School.
 She undertook a Bachelor of Arts (Hons) at The University of Melbourne and was a resident of Ormond College.
 Miranda commenced a PhD in the History and Philosophy of Science and worked for many years at Deakin University in a variety of research fellow and research officer roles.
 She maintained a rich intellectual and social life, a compelling sense of humour and an affection for the University of Melbourne and her time here as a student.

-In 1863 a group of prominent citizens in Victoria commenced an appeal to raise funds to commemorate the tercentenary of Shakespeare's birth the following year principally by means of scholarships.
-In 1866 the University Council agreed to accept the £752 collected and to establish a scholarship in Shakespeare's honour.
-The University contributed £248 to ensure the sum available to endow the scholarship was £1,000, the original aim of the citizens group.
+The Shakespeare Scholarship came into being when in 1863 a group of prominent citizens in the Colony of Victoria undertook an appeal to raise funds to commemorate three hundred years from Shakespeare's birth the following year.
+In 1866 the University Council agreed to accept the £752 collected and to establish a perpetual scholarship in Shakespeare's honour.

 Gilbert Postdoctoral Career Development Fellowships